About IESG

 purpose.

 We are passionate about international education and climate action.
-We want to see an international education sector that thrives and that considers, and mitigates, its climate impact.
+We want to see an international education sector that thrives and that mitigates its negative climate impact while leveraging its positive climate impact.

 Co-Founders.